 If you are interested in joining the Climate Change & Sustainability Living Lab, sharing your expertise, or participating in its activities, please contact info@arqus-alliance.eu

-On 17 June 2025, this online scientific symposium titled “One Health and Pathogens, Parasites, and Vectors” will explore the One Health approach in the context of climate change, with a special focus on antimicrobial resistance (AMR), vector-borne pathogens, parasites, and microbial biodiversity.
+Also, on 17 June 2025, the online scientific symposium titled “One Health and Pathogens, Parasites, and Vectors” explored the One Health approach in the context of climate change, with a special focus on antimicrobial resistance (AMR), vector-borne pathogens, parasites, and microbial biodiversity.